greg-argulla/ultimate-story-extension/public/store.md

 - Prepare GM characters that are simpler sheets that players won't be able to see
 - Save characters to carry them over to other scenes
 - Import or export characters to transfer to other owlbear accounts
+- You can also link and sync your character stats to owlbear notes so you can display them on stage

 # UI Kit